 Expanding the sphere of economic freedom doesn’t require ignoring broken families, drug addiction or other social ills.
 On the contrary, economic freedom equips us to solve these problems.

 The challenges facing us today are not the result of too narrow a focus on economics for growth’s sake but of the government’s imposition of its will on the rest of us.
 The welfare state has shattered the traditional family.
 Prohibition has fueled drug addiction.
+Thankfully, many insurance plans cover drug rehab services such as Tricare drug rehab coverage.
 Explore society’s myriad of social problems and one is hard-pressed to find an ill in which government has not played a role.

 I agree with Cass, Sen. Marco Rubio and others who place an emphasis on shared prosperity for workers, building stronger community ties, and encouraging individuals to pursue more than their own self-interest.
 However, these worthwhile goals won’t be met with a “conservative” version of freedom.